trivago/jcha/README.md

-jcha - Java Class Histogram Analyser
+# jcha - Java Class Histogram Analyser

-ABOUT:
 jcha is a tool to analyse Java class histograms, focussed on histogram comparison.
 It can aid in debugging memory leaks, or for finding dominators before issues arise.
 Supported histogram formats are those from "jcmd pid GC.class_histogram".